-17 T.J.
-LIGHTFOOT: Sure.
-So, I figure you 18 guys probably have already heard about man camps.
-Thev 19 are -- so there are two types of man camps.
-There are man 20 camps that are set up by resource extractive industries.
-21 So, the company pays to have, say, like, a number of 22 portable housing put onto a plot of land, or there are 23 informal man camps which are -- private individuals will 24 go ahead and set up a number of, like, mobile homes and 25 put it on their property knowing that the workers are
+guys probably have already heard about man camps.
+They are -- so there are two types of man camps.
+There are man camps that are set up by resource extractive industries.
+So, the company pays to have, say, like, a number of portable housing put onto a plot of land, or there are informal man camps which are -- private individuals will go ahead and set up a number of, like, mobile homes and

-1 working within the resource extraction industry, so as 2 seen in Alberta, and B.C. and other areas.
-3 So, what happens is there is an influx of 4 workers that are coming from an understanding that 5 sometimes, and not all times, but sometimes these people 6 are coming from impoverished communities themselves.
-They 7 are often cis, heterosexual males that are Canadian.
-And, 8 I use that meaning that they are not Indigenous.
-9 So, the influx of workers in these areas, 10 what we have seen is that they have led to increased rates 11 of sexual violence and physical violence, the abduction of 12 Indigenous women and children.
-And, that because of 13 things like environmental racism, the resource extraction 14 happens on -- in our territories, often times around 15 remote communities so that the concentration of people from the outside happens locally.
-And so, the people that 16 are most vulnerable, the people that are in the fallout 17 18 areas are, in fact, the Indigenous communities 19 surrounding.
-20 So, there was -- so it talks about that in 21 the schedule -- the land, body defence one, resource, but it also talks about the impacts under the Pauktuutit 23 report where they talk about the mining industry and how 24 it has led to increased rates of STIs, domestic violence 25 and physical assaults in Inuit communities.
-So, I put --
+So, what happens is there is an influx of workers that are coming from an understanding that sometimes, and not all times, but sometimes these people are coming from impoverished communities themselves.
+They are often cis, heterosexual males that are Canadian.
+And, I use that meaning that they are not Indigenous.

+So, the influx of workers in these areas, what we have seen is that they have led to increased rates of sexual violence and physical violence, the abduction of Indigenous women and children.
+And, that because of things like environmental racism, the resource extraction happens on -- in our territories, often times around remote communities so that the concentration of people from the outside happens locally.
+And so, the people that are most vulnerable, the people that are in the fallout areas are, in fact, the Indigenous communities surrounding.

+So, there was -- so it talks about that in the schedule -- the land, body defence one, resource, but it also talks about the impacts under the Pauktuutit report where they talk about the mining industry and how it has led to increased rates of STIs, domestic violence
-1 I wanted to make sure to introduce those two together so 2 that you understand that this is a systemic program.
-It is not just happening to Inuit, it is not just happening 3 4 to First Nations people or to Métis people.
-5 And so, if you look on the screen, you will 6 see -- it is the graph from Pauktuutit, and it reflects 7 Inuit women's perception and opinion on what happens when resource extraction comes to their communities, so how 8

-9 they feel about mining.
-And, I would just like to 10 highlight the fact that the opinions aren't overly 11 negative and they are not overly positive.
+And so, if you look on the screen, you will see -- it is the graph from Pauktuutit, and it reflects Inuit women's perception and opinion on what happens when resource extraction comes to their communities, so how they feel about mining.
+And, I would just like to highlight the fact that the opinions aren't overly negative and they are not overly positive.

-12 But, the things that they highlight are 13 things like loss of culture; increased rates of domestic violence.
-I know I said that quite a bit, but it is 14 15 important because it is the reality in our lives and it 16 impacts our safety; that there is a decrease in -- I don't 17 know if it is in this one, but a decrease in Indigenous 18 languages.
-So, the mines don't operate in Inuktitut, it 19 doesn't inform their culture.
-And, what happens is that 20 even if Inuit are in those environments, the message is 21 that you are not important enough to live and work in your 22 own language, and that is a form of violence.
+But, the things that they highlight are things like loss of culture; increased rates of domestic violence.
+I know I said that quite a bit, but it is important because it is the reality in our lives and it impacts our safety; that there is a decrease in -- I don't know if it is in this one, but a decrease in Indigenous languages.
+So, the mines don't operate in Inuktitut, it doesn't inform their culture.
+And, what happens is that even if Inuit are in those environments, the message is that you are not important enough to live and work in your own language, and that is a form of violence.

-23 MS. SHELBY THOMAS: Before we continue, 24 Chief Commissioner and Commissioners, I would just like to 25 -- I would like to request the two documents be entered as
+MS. SHELBY THOMAS: Before we continue, Chief Commissioner and Commissioners, I would just like to